Eudaldz/sensor-tower-easy-report/README.md

 # sensor-tower-easy-report
-Python script to get monthly mobile application insights from Sensor Tower easier and cleaner.
+Python script to get monthly mobile application insights from Sensor Tower.
+Easier to use than Sensor Tower API and cleaner data.